madden-man/ImageProcessor/README.md

 3. Clone this repository
 4. Run command "rails server"
 5. Navigate to "http://localhost:3000" and find our project (undeveloped for the most part!)

+COMMON PROBLEMS:

+For Mac Users using RVM, we had an issue with a Pending Migration Error.
+If this happens, run this command:

+rake db:reset RAILS_ENV=development

+It should reset the database and set your environment to development so that the schema is not changed.